MichalZaj/Lox_bytecode/README.md

 ./bin/my_program --test test > output1.txt 2>&1
 ```
 - This command runs the executable and redirects stderr to the same location as stdout.
-- The following part of the main code in runTestRepo ensures that the output will be flushed to the file immediately after each print statement: `fflush(stdout);  // Flush stdout`
+- The following part of the main code in "runTestRepo()" ensures that the output will be flushed to the file immediately after each print statement: `fflush(stdout);  // Flush stdout`
 - The output of the tests on my machine is in the "TestOutput.txt" file : [Test Output](TestOutput.txt)
 # Repository Layout
 *   `Lox_Bytecode_Progress/` - The code of the Interpreter developed chapter by chapter